 About the ESM Cooperatives

-1. Initially, an ECHS Helpdesk will be set up in the Veterans Block on Cubbon Road, under K&K Sub Area Bengaluru, Karnataka
+1. Location.
+Initially, an ECHS Helpdesk will be set up in the Veterans Centre on Cubbon Road, under K&K Sub Area Bengaluru, Karnataka (opening mid Jan 2026).
+An interim help desk has already been setup in the ECHS Polyclinic MEG for creating awareness of the veterans cooperative which will move to the veterans complex as well.

-2. Corporate Structure.
-This 1st Helpdesk will be a Unit of the Karnataka Veterans Cooperative Society to be incorporated under the Karnataka Cooperative Societies Act.
-Success of this Helpdesk will pave the way for setting up similar cooperatives in all States and then integrate under a Multi-State Coop to share best practices and standards across India.
+2. Corporate.
+This 1st Helpdesk will be a Unit of the Karnataka Veterans Cooperative Ltd (KVCL) to be incorporated under the Karnataka Cooperative Societies Act.
+Success of this Helpdesk will pave the way for setting up similar help desks under cooperatives in all States and then integrate under a Multi-State Coop to share best practices and standards across India.

 3. Who can Join.
 All retired defence forces personnel are eligible to join, including family pensioners.
 This notice is an invite to all veterans to be a part of being founding members in their respective States.

 4. Membership Fees.
-Interim Membership is Rs 1001/- for the Founding Members for life of the ESM, their spouse and dependent child if any by inheritance.
-After incorporation of the cooperative, the final Membership Fees will be defined in the first General Body meeting of founding members.
+Membership is Rs 1000/- for the Founding Members for life of the veteran, their spouse and dependents.
+After registration of the cooperative, the Membership Fees will be decided in the first General Body meeting of founding members

 6. Management.
-The cooperative will be managed by professionals to be engaged as per best industry practice to ensure delivery quality.
-ESM will be preferred appointments are open to the general public on merits, particularly industry experience.
+The cooperative will be managed by professional leaders to be engaged as per best industry practice to ensure delivery of quality service.
+ESM are preferred but this is open to general public on merits, particularly substantial industry experience.
+A board of governors shall evolve policies and steer at macro level.
+All decisions will be evolved.

 7. Pre Operational Expenses.
-A veteran driven public charitable trust will advance interest free pre-operational expenses for set up of the office and staff costs.
+A veteran managed charitable trust has offered interest free refundable pre-op expenses for set up of the office and mobilization staff costs.
+Any veteran can offer to participate in this “raising” or pre-op costs through sweat or seed money are welcome to join.

 8. Payment of Membership Fees.
 Till the cooperative bank account is opened, the charitable trust will receive and hold the initial Membership Fees.
-These funds will be transferred without any deduction to the new bank account of the cooperative to be opened.
+These funds will be transferred to the new bank account of the State cooperative to be opened.
 The Trust will not spend the funds except refunds to members immediately on demand before the AGM of the cooperative.

-3. Democratic and transparent organization that allows all members to participate in committees.
+4. Democratic and transparent organization that allows all members to participate in governance and committees.

 1. Membership

-• Open to all honourably discharged defence personnel residing in Karnataka.
+• Open to all honorably discharged defence personnel residing in Karnataka.

 • Associate membership available for dependents and allied service providers.